ntnhut/LeetSolve/docs/source/Sorting/04_SORT_169_Majority_Element_int.md

 1. The code calculates the index `mid`, which represents the approximate middle index of the `nums` vector.
 This is done by dividing the size of the vector by 2.

-2. It uses the `std::nth_element` function to rearrange the elements in the `nums` vector such that the element at index `mid` will be in its correct sorted position, and all elements before it will be less than or equal to it, while all elements after it will be greater than or equal to it.
+2. It uses the {index}`std::nth_element` function to rearrange the elements in the `nums` vector such that the element at index `mid` will be in its correct sorted position, and all elements before it will be less than or equal to it, while all elements after it will be greater than or equal to it.

 3. It returns the element at index `mid`.
 This element is the majority element.